-The next stop is Florence (Firenze), the beautiful renaissance capital of Tuscany.
+The next stop is Florence (Firenze), the beautiful Renaissance capital of Tuscany.
 From Venice, the easiest and quickest way to travel to Florence is by train.

 Travel from the train station on Venice island called Venezia Santa Lucia (Stazione di Venezia Santa Lucia), located in the Santa Croce district close to Piazzale Roma.

 The journey time is around 2.5 hours.
 There are several different routes, so look for the shortest journey time.
 Choose the option “Le Frecce” (and not “regional train”).
 Le Frecce is the high-speed train giving you a direct, non-stop route.
-Economy tickets start at around 40 euros per person with discounts for seniors.
+Economy tickets start at around 40 euros per person, with discounts for seniors.
 There are food and drinks available for purchase on the train.
 Be sure to choose the English language on their booking site so you can read and understand all the conditions of purchase before you pay.

 2 fantastic days in Florence, the heart of Tuscany, Italy

-Florence is one of the most beautiful and well-known cities in the world, and it’s a popular tourist destination for a good reason.
+Florence is one of the most beautiful and well-known cities in the world and a popular tourist destination for a good reason.
 The city is packed with historical sites and cultural attractions, including some of the most famous art museums in the world.
 There’s also plenty to do in the picturesque surrounding area of Tuscany.